Kobyopi/rsschool-cv/cv.md

 Kutaisi City Hall | October 2024 to December 2024.
 Georgia, Kutaisi (On-site).

 Worked on creating appealing advertisements and informative articles for local and foreign community.

+## EDUCATION

+**Kutaisi International University**
+Bachelor of Management Marketing with Minor of Computer Science.
+2021-2025